 Reaching structures & cholesteatoma removal

 By providing a wide-angled view and placing illumination with the point of sight beyond the confines of the ear canal, with the additional option of a 30°, 45° or 70° off-axis view, the endoscope provides clear visualisation of structures that are obscured from view with the direct line of sight of an operating microscope.
 Current otologic instruments have been developed for use within the narrow field of view of the operating microscope and cannot reach to the limits of what is now visible with endoscopes.
-Examples of areas that are difficult to reach through the ear canal include the sinus tympani, anterior epitympanic recess and antrum34 (PLEASE ADD REF to Bennet 2016).
+Examples of areas that are difficult to reach through the ear canal include the sinus tympani, anterior epitympanic recess and antrum3,4 (PLEASE ADD REF to Bennet 2016).
 While specialized instruments with curved tips have been developed for this purpose3, our survey reveals the highest need for endoscopic instrumentation is a more extended reach.
 Of note, this need was higher among surgeons perform a greater proportion of cases with TEES.
 This may be because surgeons who perform less TEES may be more inclined to use a more invasive open approach with more extensive bone removal to gain access to the difficult areas.Perhaps surprisingly, the degree of need for these challenges did not differ amongst respondents depending on their use of specialized TEES instrument sets.
 This suggests reaching structures as well as dissection and removal of cholesteatoma remain significant challengesdespitethe availability of current TEES instrumentation.
 Certainly, these results suggest that future instrument development should focus on instruments that improve our ability to reach structures and facilitate dissection and removal of cholesteatoma.

 Cutting and removing bone